 In the past, oil exploration has led to violent and disastrous contact with isolated Indians.

 In the early 1980s, exploration by Shell led to contact with the isolated Nahua tribe.
-Within a few years more than 50% of the Nahua had died.
+Within a few years around 50% of the Nahua had died.

 Now a consortium of companies led by Argentine Pluspetrol is working on the Nahua’s land and plans to expand the massive gas project.
 It is Peru’s largest gas field, and is known as ‘Camisea’.

 Camisea lies inside a reserve for uncontacted and isolated tribes that includes the Nanti and Matsigenka Indians.
 Further expansion of the project could result in the demise of these vulnerable tribes.

 Meanwhile, Peru describes its policy to international companies as ‘open door’.
 The government is actively encouraging new companies to explore in areas inhabited by uncontacted tribes including the Mashco-Piro and Isconahua.